AtmolanderMimi/basm/book/src/bf-interpreter.md

 Custom instructions like `COPC` are not program specific, because they are generic enough to be used in many circumstances.
 This is not the case with what we will write.
-When writing program specific meta-instructions, i like to give them snake case names, like aliases.
+When writing program specific meta-instructions, I like to give them snake case names, like aliases.
 Don't worry meta-instruction names will not overwrite your aliases.

 ```basm
 [@init_input Aarray] [
 BBOX Aarray+4;
 ASUM 0;

 ALIS Aflag 1;
 ALIS Vappended 1;